CompleteUnityDeveloper2/4_Argon_Assault/README.md

 1. What a splash screen is.
 2. Make first game scene load after delay.
 3. Choose background music for your game.

+### 9 Playing Music Between Scenes ###
+1. About game objects getting destroyed by scene load.
+2. Ben's injection pattern for persistent music.
+3. Using `DontDestroyOnLoad`.